TeliaSoneraNorge/spring-aws-parameter-store-propertysource/README.md

 # spring-aws-parameter-store-propertysource
-A customer property source for Spring Framework that loads properties from EC2 Parameter store
+A custom property source for Spring Framework that loads properties from EC2 Parameter store